 “The liberal media has taken their Clinton sycophancy to a new low.
 CNN needs to address this bias and lack of journalistic integrity,” Doug Stafford said in a statement.
 “This email revelation should give Republicans pause as to their coverage and possibility of fair treatment towards Sen. Paul during the next debate.
 All eyes will be on CNN’s response to their employee colluding with Hillary Clinton in order to attack a prominent U.S. senator on their dime.”

-A rider attached to the omnibus spending bill would change Food and Drug Administration (FDA) requiring all e-cigarette products released after February 15, 2007, to undergo the costly Pre-Market Tobacco Applications (PMTA) process.
+A rider attached to the omnibus spending bill would change Food and Drug Administration (FDA) rules requiring all e-cigarette products released after February 15, 2007, to undergo the costly Pre-Market Tobacco Applications (PMTA) process.

 Putin has retaliated against the Turkmen in Latakia, Syria (west coast) who killed one of his pilots yesterday as he parachuted out of his plane that was shot down by Turkey, heavily bombing them from both air and sea:

 A Utah father is fighting for custody of his newborn daughter, Kaylee.
 Colby Nielson said watching his daughter being taken away was the hardest thing he’s ever experienced.
-He was forced to give up his daughter after the baby’s biological mother gave her up for last week.
+He was forced to give up his daughter after the baby’s biological mother gave her up for adoption last week.

-What started as a film about the ‘s rights movement became a parallel about the men’s movement and Jaye’s journey as a modern feminist.
+What started as a film about the men‘s rights movement became a parallel documentary about the men’s movement and Jaye’s journey as a modern feminist.
 In a recent conversation, she would not tell me the details of her moment of realization.
 It is a pivotal event in her film, and it informs the title, “The Red Pill.”

 Researchers determined liberals have a pronounced tendency to use extremely simplistic arguments and refuse to grant legitimacy to any opposing viewpoints when discussing the environment.
 The study found liberals “think less” about the environment and act emotionally, not logically, on such issues.